 It was a turbulent time, as the South was bitter and the North wanted revenge.
 On May 29th 1865, he made his legendary reconstruction proclamation from his office in the Treasury.
 With Lincoln as his internal guide, Johnson changed his own fate and that of American history by writing, “To the end that the authority of the Government of the United States may be restored and that peace, order, and freedom be established, I, Andrew Johnson, President of the United States, do hereby grant to all persons who have participated in the existing rebellion, amnesty and pardon with restoration of all rights of property except as to slaves.”[34]
 Reactions to this historical proclamation shook the nation, North and South, to its core.
 On June 10, 1865, Andrew Johnson left his office in McCulloch’s sitting room and moved into the White House.
 Less than three years later, Andrew Johnson would leave the White House as the first impeached President.

 Originally conceptualized in 1857 and abandoned by Secretary Cobb until 1862 when demand pushed construction forward, the West Wing served as a symbol of the nation’s strength and continuous growth.
-Despite funding issues, workmen’s strikes, fraud controversies, seven secretaries, four architects, and functioning as a war barricade and solider barracks, the Treasury’s construction continued and accelerated.
-Innovation flourished as the department began to print and mechanically sign its own currency and the Treasury became the first federal employer of women.
-While continuing the neo-classical and Greek revival designs of the original wings, the West Wing’s interior reflected the elegance of American life accompanied by symbols of national strength like the bald eagle.
-[35] The West Wing portico, with its “concentrated splendor” and strong cast-metal acroteria, reiterated the stability of the structure and the nation itself.[36]
-Serving as the potential bunker for Lincoln and his cabinet and Johnson’s White House office for six weeks, the West Wing of the Treasury building became the citadel of Washington.
-While some revere the Capitol’s finished dome as emblematic of the Union victory, the completion of the Treasury’s West Wing truly reflected the strength of America’s federal bureaucracy that helped win the war.
+Despite funding issues, workmen’s strikes, fraud controversies, seven secretaries and four architects, the Treasury’s construction continued and accelerated.
+Innovation flourished as the department began to print and sign its own currency and the Treasury became the first federal employer of women.
+Serving as the potential bunker for President Lincoln and Johnson’s White House office for six weeks, the West Wing of the Treasury building became the citadel of Washington.
+While some revere the Capitol’s finished dome as emblematic of the Union victory, the completion of the Treasury’s West Wing truly reflects the strength of America’s federal bureaucracy that helped win the war.

 [1] Howell Cobb, “The Resignation of Secretary Cobb.
 The Correspondence,” New York Times, Written December 8, 1860, Published December 14, 1860.